 - It’s what makes us believers

 - It’s what creates trust

-That’s key to survive a crisis – any crisis.
+That’s key to surviving a crisis – any crisis.
 And the good thing.
-It does it’s magic also in good times.
+It does its magic also in good times.

 Many tech businesses would have been stuck, dead in the water, simply because they strictly look at ”what they do”.
 Not Airbnb.

 Why not?
 Because they are building their business around their big idea, not the product.

 Their vision (and with that the essence of their message), ”Belong Anywhere”, has always been about two things: Belonging and Connection.

 What has kept Airbnb afloat in the crisis is that their message actually means something.

 - It possibly has even grown in meaning.